cobalthq/cobalt-product-public-docs/content/en/Getting started/Assets/asset-description.md

 ## Asset Documentation

-You can upload files in the following categories and formats:
+To share more about your assets, you can upload the documentation of your choice.
+Our app accepts files in the following categories and formats:

 - Archives (.gz, .rar, .tar, .zip)
 - Documents (.doc, .docx, .pdf, .txt)